-- 1. Defining written policies under the good corporate governance, code of conducts and anti-corruption, to provide a framework for the performance of various.
+- Defining written policies under the good corporate governance, code of conducts and anti-corruption, to provide a framework for the performance of various.
 For the Board of Directors, executives and employees to adhere to as a practical guideline resulting in HARN has undergone the annual assessment of Corporate Governance Report of Thai Listed Companies (CGR) by Thai Institute of Director Association (IOD) for the 6th consecutive year, scored top marks at excellent level. - 2.
 Requiring the Board and the first 4 top-ranking executives within February annually reporting their conflicts of interest and stresses its code on giving and accepting gifts, assets, or other benefits so as to remind executives and employees to comply with the defined principles and practices.
-Importantly, has been compliance audit made for Personal Data Protection Act, which will come into effect since June 1, 2022. - Raise awareness and understanding on code of conduct among executives and employees through internal training courses, employee orientation, communicate corporate governance and public relations through e-mail channels, quarterly basis, with Mr. Wisit Wachiralappaitoon, Chief Financial Officer who is the Secretary of the Audit Committee responsible for coordinating within the company.
+Importantly, has been compliance audit made for Personal Data Protection Act, which will come into effect since June 1, 2022. - 3.
+Raise awareness and understanding on code of conduct among executives and employees through internal training courses, employee orientation, communicate corporate governance and public relations through e-mail channels, intranet, digital signage LAW LINE official account.
+Also, the information about good corporate governance and code of conduct has been published on website www.harn.co.th to encourage related parties, such as business partners, joint ventures and company representatives, to acknowledge business ethics.
+In 2024, knowledge and testing through the electronic system on HARN Academy were provided to directors, executives and employees in order to realize and acknowledge their roles and responsibilities of ethics and code of conduct.